psvada/package-delivery-program/README.md

 # Input data from file
 Before run you can create file with lines of data.
-Format should Then type this command to run: java Delivery <path to the file with data>
+Then type this command to run: java Delivery <path to the file with data>

 # Hint: Type command without brackets <>